Dual Enrollment FAQ

-Therefore, a number of Bridgeway Academy students have graduated high school with a full year of college under their belt; others have earned associates degrees while meeting the requirements for high school graduation.
+Therefore, a number of online dual enrollment students have graduated high school with a full year of college under their belt; others have earned associates degrees while meeting the requirements for high school graduation.

 How much do dual enrollment courses usually cost?

 This will vary from college to college; however, the cost is generally lower than you would pay if you were taking the same courses as a college student.
 Plus, if you have been paying for a homeschool program, you save even more by combining the cost for both high school and college into one fee.
-For example, with Bridgeway Academy, students pay just $550 per course which includes both the college and the high school tuition.
 In the end, you save up to $3000 per year in tuition dollars.

 How do I know whether or not to try a homeschool dual enrollment program?